shyam9493/-Weather-Data-Emailer-Web-Application/README.md

   Youtube: [watch](https://youtu.be/aB6iovBcAAQ?si=99p_B2Vs7F3hMU6t)
 ## Installation
 To run this project locally, follow these steps:

-1. Clone the repository:
+- Clone the repository:
 ```bash
 git clone https://github.com/shyam9493/-Weather-Data-Emailer-Web-Application.git
 ```
+- select repo destination in C=> xampp=> htdocs
-2.locate to the folder where you have installed and create a file named '.env' and the content is
+- locate to the folder where you have installed and create a file named '.env' and the content is
 ```bash
 WHEATHER_API_KEY=Your Api key
 OPEN_AI_API_KEY=Your Api key